reactma/typecat/README.md

 ### undefined and null

-It is decided explicitly that Some / Right can't be initated with undefined and null.
-TypeError will throwed if tried.
+It is decided explicitly that Some / Right can't be initiated with undefined and null.
+TypeError will throwned if tried.

 The reason is to simplify and also streamline the functions used for fmap, applicativeMap and flatMap.